 421 SW 6th Avenue, Suite 500, Portland, OR 97204

-A Landlord may terminate a Rental Agreement without a cause specified in the Act only by delivering a written notice of termination (the “Termination Notice”) to the Tenant of (a) not less than 90 days before the termination date designated in that notice as calculated under the Act; or (b) the time period designated in the Rental Agreement, whichever is longer
+A Landlord may terminate a Rental Agreement without a cause or for a Qualifying Landlord Reasons specified in the Act only by delivering a written notice of termination (the “Termination Notice”) to the Tenant of (a) not less than 90 days before the termination date designated in that notice as calculated under the Act; or (b) the time period designated in the Rental Agreement, whichever is longer.

 A Landlord that fails to comply with any of the requirements set forth in Section 30.01.085 shall be liable to the Tenant for an amount up to 3 times the monthly Rent as well as actual damages, Relocation Assistance, reasonable attorney fees and costs.

-A Landlord is not required to submit a REA form for the following exemptions:
+A Landlord is not required to submit a REA form for Exemptions # 1, 2, 8, 9, and 10.

-10) A Dwelling Unit rendered uninhabitable not due to the action or inaction of a Landlord of Tenant (This exemption covers Dwelling Units rendered immediately uninhabitable due to events including, but not limited to: natural (such as flood or fire) or man-made disasters (such as natural gas explosion)
+Dwelling Units rendered immediately uninhabitable due to events including, but not limited to: natural (such as flood or fire) or man-made disasters (such as natural gas explosions).

 Disclaimer: The receipt and acknowledgement of claimed exemptions by the Portland Housing Bureau does not constitute verification that the Dwelling Unit, or the Applicant, is in compliance with other applicable federal, state and local laws.

 Applications will be processed at PHB.
 Please allow 2-3 weeks for verification and processing.
 To expedite processing, please review the Administrative Rules before applying.

 Phone: 503-823-1303 Fax: 503-865-3260

 To submit a paper form instead, please download the PDF Form and mail or drop-off in person at PHB.
 Thank you.